 As with all endeavors that will make demands on your time, you should consider the pace of the class and meeting times, if on a regular meeting schedule.
 Some classes involve being in a classroom or virtual classroom at a particular time which may or may not be convenient for you.
 Also, does the class run too dearly before your exam in which case the information may get a little cold?
 Or does it run too closely into the time you have scheduled your exam?
 These are all things to consider.

 The other thing to consider is the cost of the class.
 This will vary by offering institution and will need to be factored into your academic budget.

 How important is it that I maximize my score?

 This question is tricky.
 For some students, they need a passable “average” score to put into their application package.
 For others, they may need to distinguish themselves if the program they are applying for is highly competitive.
-The scores can also do double duty if you are interested in applying for Mensa or other intellectual organizations, read more here if you are interested in the relationship between Mensa and your MAT scores.

 It is also important to note that while you are able to take the MAT more than once, it might not be advisable to do so too quickly or too often.
 You want to do your best for the initial test, barring extenuating circumstances.